 For obvious reasons, typical trimaran names come with referral to a trio in one form or another.
 Another popular way of forming trimaran names is to use bird references.
 To make it a bit more original, think about using the key features of a trimaran (fast, exciting, light) to create a name through puns and sayings.

 Do you just want to make people laugh as they walk by your boat?
 Then the funny boat name is for you!
-Create clever puns by merging nautical, fishing and lifestyle-related terms together to come up with a unique name to suit you as well as your boat and send people on their way a little bit happier.
+Create clever puns by merging nautical, fishing and lifestyle-related terms to come up with a unique name to suit you as well as your boat and send people on their way a little happier.
 Pier Pressure is seen quite often.
 Here are some of the funniest ever, including funny names for bass boats

 Speed and the sport of racing mean thrills, spills, heat, adrenaline-pumping challenges and excitement.